 Belize is very casual, even at the more luxurious resorts and establishments.
 The Belizean atmosphere has comfort and relaxation in mind.
 You are truly meant to feel at home while in this country.

 Mahogany Bay Resort & Beach and Victoria House Resort & Spa are among the most luxurious accommodations in the town of San Pedro on Ambergris Caye.
-These two resorts provide special amenities to BTA clients including a welcome gift, a generous food and beverage credit, as well as early check in, late check out and upgrades subject to availability.
-Coco Beach Resort a less expensive yet very nice family friendly option is where we stayed while on Ambergris Caye.
+These two resorts provide special amenities to BTA clients including a welcome gift, generous food, and beverage credit, as well as early check-in, late check-out, and upgrades subject to availability.
+Coco Beach Resort a less expensive yet very nice family-friendly option is where we stayed while on Ambergris Caye.
 This resort offers one and two-bedroom condos and is equipped with multiple pools and different dining options.
 Situated about 3.5 miles on the outskirts of San Pedro, it is close enough for you to take a fun ride by golf cart into town or to a place known as Secret Beach.

 For our accommodations in the Cayo District of Belize, we stayed at the lovely Ka’ana Resort in San Ignacio, where we were provided a high level of service, hospitality and privacy.

 We especially enjoyed the exclusiveness of this bungalow style resort and its scenic pathways, organic vegetation, flower gardens, intimidate infinity pool with waterfall features and the relaxing rainforest atmosphere.